CREAWEB2014/Alpha-Accounting/wp-content/plugins/booking/readme.txt

 * Many new features in other versions of Booking Calendar, please check the full list <a href="http://wpbookingcalendar.com/changelog/" title="changelog">here</a>. <br /><br />See full change logs at this <a href="http://wpbookingcalendar.com/changelog/" title="changelog">page</a>.

 == Upgrade Notice ==
+= 4.0.1 =
+Fix some issues raltive to the loading of the old jquery library by theme and as result the calendar was invisible.
 = 4.0 =
 New stylish booking admin interface.
 New tabs (filters, actions) inbooking listing page.
 Booking pagination.
 Many other new features and fixes...